2. Safety

 The blood glucose monitoring device is cellularly enabled and will automatically send the blood glucose reading to the cloud.
 After a reading has been taken, the data will be sent to the clinic and a text message will be sent directly to the patient’s phone to provide clinical feedback per the previously established clinical protocols.

-Do not turn your cell phone off or put your cell phone into airplane mode before you receive the text message.
+Do not turn your device off or put your device into airplane mode immediately after taking your measurement, otherwise it may result in data transfer delay, or error.
 If you do not receive a text message within 10 minutes, contact Bloomlife.
-Follow your doctor’s recommendations based on the blood glucose displayed by the monitor.
+Follow your doctor’s recommendations based on the results displayed by the monitor.
 If you have an abnormal result, contact your doctor directly.

 There are two types of text messages as shown below.
 Please note that the text message displayed below are examples, your clinic will determine the exact text message language you receive.